 No, this does not mean we should give up working for world peace.
 However, we should consider working for inner peace much more than we do.

-Inner peace is not meditating, doing yoga, mindfulness, practicing gratitude, deep breathing, physical activities, self-care, or spending time with nature.
+Inner peace is not just about meditating, doing yoga, mindfulness, practicing gratitude, deep breathing, physical activities, self-care, or spending time with nature.
 All of these are good Band-Aids to deal with the symptoms of inner turmoil.
 There is no problem with using any or all of these techniques to help you feel inner peace.

-However, would it not be better to deal with the cause of inner turmoil?
+Wouldn’t it be better to deal with the cause of your inner turmoil?
 [Inner turmoil is a state of mental and emotional distress characterized by feelings of anxiety, stress, conflict, and unease.]
 Inner turmoil is the opposite of inner peace.
 Inner turmoil can significantly impact a person's overall well-being, leading to physical symptoms like fatigue, headaches, and digestive issues.
 It can also affect relationships, work performance, and quality of life.

-Want to deal with the root causes of inner turmoil, reread the section at the top of this article, People with inner peace. . ..
+Do you want to deal with the root causes of inner turmoil?
+Reread the section at the top of this article, People with inner peace. . ..

 PERSONAL PEACE INVENTORY